chef-boneyard/chef-web-docs-2016/docs_server/source/ctl_chef_sync.rst

 chef-sync-ctl (executable)
 =====================================================

-``chef-sync-ctl`` is the command line tool for Chef Replication, which allows asynchronous replication of cookbook content---roles, environments, data bags, and so on---across |chef server| organizations, including both standalone and high avaiability configurations.
+``chef-sync-ctl`` is the command line tool for Chef Replication, which allows asynchronous replication of cookbook content across |chef server| organizations, including both standalone and high avaiability configurations.

 manager-log